fpereiro/ustack/readme.md

 A [complete understanding](https://prog21.dadgum.com/129.html) of web applications (taking the browser and node.js as our base) is possible.

-I find that when I understand my libraries, everything flows naturally.
+I find that when I understand the libraries I use, everything flows naturally.
 Not only I'm way more productive, I'm also enjoying the process much more.
 My sincere hope is that through the ustack, you will be more productive and enjoy the programming of web applications.

 ## How